kellinpelrine/anon-sim/notebooks/README.md

    [https://github.com/social-sandbox/mastodon-sim?tab=readme-ov-file#development-installation](https://github.com/social-sandbox/mastodon-sim?tab=readme-ov-file#development-installation)

-2. Next, create a file named `.env` in the root directory of the repo, and add this to its contents:
+2. Next, create a file named `.env` in the root directory of the repo, and add this to its contents (filling in the required information):

    ```txt
    # Mastodon API base URL